 This is done by giving the ship handlers knowledge and understanding of the manoeuvring behaviour and limitations of vessels such as large cruise vessels and tankers propelled and steered by pod propulsion systems or smaller vessels with Azipull or Z drive systems.

 Ship handling courses focus on maoneuvrability and operational limits of existing or new ships.
-The simulator exercises ensure the best basis for real-life skills by changing and increasing environmental factors, such as wind and current, until the operational limits for harbor manoeuvres are met.
-In contrast to the on-the-job training, simulator training ensures that all trainees achieve a high and uniform level of competence, as all trainees have been through the same predefined curriculum.
+The simulator exercises ensure the best basis for real-life skills by changing and increasing environmental factors such as wind and current until the operational limits for harbour manoeuvres are met.
+In contrast to the on-the-job training, simulator training ensures that all trainees achieve a high and uniform level of competence as all trainees have been through the same predefined curriculum.

 - Perform practical vessel manoeuvring (i.e. large cruise vessels)

 - Use sea/cruise mode, harbour/manoeuvring mode, backup mode, joystick strategies and failure mode

 Adjustable training content

 The course consists of theoretical lectures, simulator exercises and debriefings with the use of sophisticated replay tools.
 The structure as well as the topics of the course will be ajusted during the course in order to suit the requirements and skills of the participants.
 Moreover, the course content and exercises can be altered based on the input and knowledge level of the participating officers.